The Buddhist Path vs. Modal Path Ethics

 Another supplementary note to Modal Path Ethics.

-Dependent Origination & The Field
+Dependent Origination & The Field.

 The Buddhist teaching of pratityasamutpada, commonly translated as dependent origination or dependent arising, is the philosophical foundation that Modal Path Ethics draws from most substantially, even where it later departs.
-The basic claim is that nothing exists independently of its conditions.
-Every phenomenon arises in dependence on causes and conditions, persists through the continued presence of supporting conditions, and ceases when those conditions no longer obtain.
-There are no self-existent entities, only ongoing processes of mutual conditioning that produce the appearance of stable things while being themselves fundamentally relational.
+The basic claim here is that nothing exists independently of its conditions.
+Every phenomenon arises in dependence on its causes and conditions, then persists through the continued presence of supporting conditions, and finally ceases when those conditions no longer obtain.
+There are therefore no self-existent entities, only ongoing processes of mutual conditioning that produce the appearance of stable things while being themselves fundamentally relational.

 This is one of the most important philosophical insights any tradition has ever articulated, and Modal Path Ethics inherits it directly.
 The framework's treatment of extant loci as bounded regions of extance rather than as independent substances, its insistence that no locus is ever sealed from the broader field in which it participates, its recognition that what a locus can become depends on what it currently is and what surrounds it: all of this is obviously Buddhist in its basic orientation.
-The book does not acknowledge this explicitly, but the originator is real and the debt is there.

 Where Modal Path Ethics extends the insight is in the specific direction of modal structure.
 Dependent origination, as classically formulated, emphasizes the causal and conditional relations that produce phenomena; this framework adds on an account of the modal topology that those relations actually generate, including the distinction between reachable and unreachable futures, the concept of resistance as a thickening of the medium through which continuation must proceed, and the weighted structure that makes some contractions more grave than others.
 These extensions are not meant as corrections of the Buddhist teaching.
-These developments take it seriously enough to ask and examine what modal structure it implies.
+They take it seriously enough to ask and examine what modal structure it implies.

-Modal Path Ethics' own structural realism does not follow Nagarjuna all the way to sunyata in his sense.
 The framework maintains that there are real structural facts about extance that obtain regardless of anyone's conceptual grasp of them, and that these facts include modal facts about what transitions contract or preserve reachable future-space.
 This is closer to a realist position than Madhyamaka typically allows.
 However, the realism this framework maintains is not a realism about independent self-natures.
-The loci the framework discusses are still relationally constituted, still dependent on conditions, still embedded in broader fields that shape what they can become.
+The loci the framework discusses are still relationally constituted and dependent on conditions, and remain embedded in broader fields that shape what they can become.

-The disagreement with Madhyamaka is ultimately much narrower than it might first appear: Modal Path Ethics agrees that nothing has svabhava in the classical sense, but holds that the structural relations through which things are constituted are themselves real in ways that Madhyamaka may not fully affirm.
+The disagreement with Madhyamaka is ultimately much narrower than it might first appear: Modal Path Ethics agrees that nothing has svabhava in the classical sense, but still holds that the structural relations through which things are constituted are themselves real in ways that Madhyamaka may not fully affirm.

-The Four Noble Truths and Analysis of Harm
+The Four Noble Truths and Analysis of Harm.

 The Four Noble Truths, the foundational teaching attributed to the Buddha, articulate a specific analysis of suffering and its cessation.

-The first truth identifies dukkha, usually translated as suffering but really encompassing a broader range of unsatisfactoriness, as the pervasive feature of conditioned existence.
+The first truth identifies dukkha (usually translated as suffering but really encompassing a broader range of unsatisfactoriness) as the pervasive feature of conditioned existence.

 The third affirms that cessation of dukkha is possible through the cessation of its causes.

 The parallel with Modal Path Ethics is only partial and worth articulating carefully.
-This framework agrees that suffering is central to any adequate moral framework, but treats it as secondary rather than foundational.
+This framework agrees that suffering is central to any adequate moral framework, but also treats it as secondary rather than foundational.
 Harm, on the framework's account, is the contraction of weighted reachable future-space.
 Suffering is still the most reliable experiential indicator of such harm, but is not its substance.

 The framework's account of pre-life harm, structural foreclosure, and harm to loci that cannot suffer in the usual sense is the point at which Modal Path Ethics diverges most clearly, cleanly, and intentionally from a suffering-centered ethics.
 This divergence is not a rejection of the First Noble Truth.
-The Buddhist tradition does not actually make suffering the ground of moral evaluation in a way that would conflict with Modal Path Ethic's structural account.
+The Buddhist tradition does not actually make suffering the ground of moral evaluation in a way that would conflict with Modal Path Ethic's own structural account.

 Dukkha is more a description of the condition of samsaric existence than an actual definition of moral harm, and the tradition has developed very sophisticated resources for discussing harms that are not themselves reducible to experiential suffering.

-Karmic analysis, for instance, treats actions as generating consequences that then propagate through the web of conditioning regardless of whether any particular being experiences the consequences as suffering.
-The structural dimension asserted in Modal Path Ethics is already present in Buddhist ethics, even where it is not the primary emphasis.
+Karmic analysis, for instance, treats actions as generating consequences that then propagate through the web of conditioning regardless of whether any particular being ever experiences the consequences as suffering.
+The structural dimension asserted in Modal Path Ethics is already fully present in Buddhist ethics, even where it is not the primary emphasis.

 Where Modal Path Ethics departs more substantively is in what grounds the moral response to harm.
 For classical Buddhism, the practice that addresses dukkha is fundamentally oriented toward liberation from samsaric existence, whether understood as personal liberation in the earlier tradition or as universal liberation in the Mahayana.
 The goal is release from the conditions that produce dukkha, not the structural improvement of those conditions themselves.
 Nirvana is unconditioned in a way that samsaric extance is not, and the trajectory of practice moves from the conditioned toward the unconditioned.

-Modal Path Ethics very explicitly does not share this trajectory.
 The framework operates entirely within what Buddhists would call samsaric existence and has no concept analogous to nirvana.
-It asserts that a "zero-resistance zone" is impossible for anything extant to actually path into.
+It directly asserts that a "zero-resistance zone" is impossible for anything extant to actually path into.
 Its goal is the preservation and repair of our conditioned reality, not eventual release from it.
 This is a very significant and foundational difference in orientation.

 A Buddhist practitioner and an Modal Path Ethical agent might agree on a specific ethical assessment of a particular transition while disagreeing fundamentally and irreconcilably about the ultimate direction of their ethical practice.

-The Bodhisattva Ideal and Care
+The Bodhisattva Ideal and Care.

 The Mahayana tradition offers resources closer to Modal Path Ethics than the earlier tradition does, particularly through the figure of the bodhisattva.

 The bodhisattva's commitment has a structural resemblance to what Modal Path Ethics calls care.
 Both involve sustained orientation toward the condition of extant loci beyond the practitioner's own locus, the recognition that one's own situation is inseparable from the broader field, and the willingness to remain engaged with conditions of harm rather than seeking escape from them.
-The Mahayana vocabulary for this orientation is certainly richer than Modal Path Ethic's in some respects, and much is owed upstream.

 The practices of the bodhisattva path, particularly the paramitas or perfections, articulate dispositions that this framework would recognize as components of genuine care.